 The new generation is looking for life-work balance as well as inspiring leaders who will fire them up and motivate them.
 In the new workplace, company values actually need to mean something.
 People need to see their leaders living and breathing these values every day.

-The command-and-control leadership style that was effective in the past is no longer as effective for leaders looking to build high-performing Agile teams with engaged, motivated, and empowered employees.
+The command-and-control leadership style was effective in the past.
+That is no longer the case for leaders looking to build high-performing Agile teams with engaged, motivated, and empowered employees.
 An Agile transformation means that leaders need to change, and the company culture may need to change as well.
-Cultural transformation takes time to truly integrate itself fully in the day-to-day working environment.

-Leaders in companies with a culture of control need to recognize when the impact of the past is showing up in the present and is hindering their current efforts for change.
-Leaders who can recognize and acknowledge this impact while showing an alignment between their words, their actions, and their intention and desire for change will get traction for change much faster.
+If you are a leader in a company with a culture of control, you need to recognize when the impact of the past is showing up in the present and is hindering current efforts for change.
+When you can recognize and acknowledge this impact while showing an alignment between your words, actions, intention and desire for change, you will get traction much faster.

 Learning to become a servant leader for your Agile team means finding ways to create the space that empowers and harnesses the collective knowledge and skills of everyone on the team.
 Becoming a servant leader also means accepting that leadership of others is not a threat to your own personal leadership.

-Resolving the leadership crisis also demands that leaders have the courage to show up with authenticity and vulnerability.
+Resolving the leadership crisis also demands that you have the courage to show up in your leadership with authenticity and vulnerability.
 This creates a big challenge for an older generation of leaders accustomed to a more hierarchical style.
-But in a competitive landscape that is moving so quickly in the world, can companies truly afford not to do anything to resolve it?
+But in a competitive landscape that is moving so quickly on a global scale, can your company truly afford not to do anything to resolve it?